-Re-roofing a house is a time-consuming but necessary process for most people, as every roof has an expiration.
+Replacing a roof on a house is a time-consuming but necessary process for most people, as every roof has an expiration.
 When that day comes to replace your roof, it’s important you know what steps get the job done properly.
-Even if you’ll be hiring a professional (and you should) to take care of the work for you, you’ll still want to know what he’s going to be doing throughout the process, so you know what to look for.
+Even if you’ll be hiring a roofing contractor to take care of the work for you, you’ll still want to know what they are going to be doing throughout the process, so you know what to expect.
 Here are the basic steps for roof replacement.

 Get the garbage container set up as close to your house as possible and lay out some drop cloths around the bottom of the roof to protect against any accidental drops that you make.
 Now set up a series of roof jacks along the bottom of the roof holding 2×10 boards to catch slipping shingles and people.
-Purchase a safety harness and secure it to the peak of the roof to keep yourself from falling off.
+Purchase a safety harness and secure it to the peak of the roof to keep yourself from falling off during your roof replacement.

 One of the most important parts of installing a new roof is taking off the old one.
 If it is an asphalt shingle roof you’ll have to push a shingle fork underneath the shingles and pry them upward to curl the roofing off.
 Start at the top and work your way down.
 Remove the ridge cap shingles first and begin sliding the fork underneath each row of shingles and prying them up until they are loose.
 Put the removed shingles into the garbage and slowly work your way down until you remove all the shingles successfully.